David Bowie (1969 album): Title and packaging

 For the US release in 1970, the album was renamed Man of Words/Man of Music, although Cann writes that this phrase was added to the cover to describe the artist and was not intended to replace the title.
 Mercury also changed Vasarely's artwork in favour of a different, but similar photograph by Dewhurst, placed against a plain blue background.
 Cann criticises this artwork, stating that it "suffered from sloppy technical application and the image appeared washed out as a result of poor duplication of the transparency".
-However, the musicians were credited on this release, while song lyrics still appeared on the inner gatefold.
-Cambridge later said in 1991: "[Bowie] showed me a copy; I was really pleased to see I was credited inside.
-I kept on to [Bowie] to let me have it and he kept saying 'It's my only copy.'
-Eventually, he gave in and gave it to me.
-I've still got it."
+The musicians were credited on this release, while song lyrics still appeared on the inner gatefold.
+Cambridge later said that he "was really pleased to see I was credited inside" in 1991.

-In 1972, as part of a reissue campaign undertaken by RCA Records in the wake of the commercial breakthrough of his fifth studio album Ziggy Stardust, David Bowie was repackaged with the title Space Oddity, after the opening track.
-For this release, the front cover was updated with a new photograph of Bowie taken the same year by photographer Mick Rock at Haddon Hall.
+In 1972, as part of a reissue campaign undertaken by RCA Records in the wake of the commercial breakthrough of Bowie's fifth studio album Ziggy Stardust, David Bowie was repackaged with the title Space Oddity, after the opening track.
+For this release, the front cover was updated with a new photograph of Bowie taken the same year by photographer Mick Rock at Haddon Hall, Beckenham.
 The sleeve notes proclaimed that the album "was NOW then, and it is still now NOW: personal and universal, perhaps galactic, microcosmic and macrocosmic".

-Rykodisc's 1990 reissue, again titled Space Oddity, used the 1972 front cover photograph as its cover, while also incorporating a reproduction of the 1970 US front cover.
-For the 1999 EMI reissue, the original UK portrait was restored, although the Space Oddity name was retained.
-EMI's 40th anniversary CD reissue in 2009 and the various releases of the album associated with the 2015 Five Years (1969–1973) box set reverted to the original David Bowie title and kept the UK artwork.
-For the album's 2019 remix, the Space Oddity title was used.